algorandfoundation/specs/dev/crypto.md

 where:

--  _L_ is a 64-bit, little-endian integer represents the participant's `L` value as described in the technical report.
+-  _L_ is a 64-bit, little-endian integer representing the participant's `L` value as described in the [technical report][compactcert].

-- _serializedMerkleSignature_ represents a merkleSignature of the participant  [merkle signature binary representation](https://github.com/algorandfoundation/specs/blob/master/dev/partkey.md#signatures)
+- _serializedMerkleSignature_ representing a merkleSignature of the participant  [merkle signature binary representation](https://github.com/algorandfoundation/specs/blob/master/dev/partkey.md#signatures)

 When a signature is missing in the signature array, i.e the prover didn't receive a signature for this slot.
 The slot would be